LucHermitte/NamedParameter/Readme.md

 Unlike usual C++ code, the default value cannot be declared in function prototypes, it has to be declared in function definitions where local values are bound to the arguments.
 I choose to reuse the `"argument"_na = value` syntax (and thus the proxy object).
-This way, we can know a compile time whether an argument in mandatory or not, and thus generate compile time errors on misuses.
+This way, we can know at compile time whether an argument is mandatory or not, and thus we can generate compile time errors on misuses.